nystudio107/craft-seomatic/README.md

     // Should SEOmatic render frontend sitemaps?
     'sitemapsEnabled' => true,

+    // Should sitemaps be regenerated automatically?
+    'regenerateSitemapsAutomatically' => true,

     // The server environment, either `live`, `staging`, or `local` 'environment' => 'live',